Hispanic business owners who build their business around core values will flourish.

 As I write this article, the soul of two major recognizable businesses were revealed: Nike with its support of Black Lives Matter by making Juneteenth a paid holiday, and Starbucks with its lack of support for Black Lives Matter by banning their employees from wearing anything showing solidarity with the movement.
 Stark differences and clear messages.
 Both companies will be impacted, I would predict, one more favorably than the other.

-As more and more employees ask their companies to bear their souls and show what they stand for by addressing societal ills and as more young Latinxs continue to become small business owners, I hope we will see a higher influx of socially conscious Latinx small businesses spend time reflecting on their soul and putting their money into marketing materials that send out messages that matter to the general public.
+As more and more employees ask their companies to bear their souls and show what they stand for by addressing societal ills and as more young Latinos continue to become small business owners, I hope we will see a higher influx of socially conscious Hispanic small businesses spend time reflecting on their soul and putting their money into marketing materials that send out messages that matter to the general public.

-Some business leaders who have no soul are okay with alienating many consumers and making less profit in order to stand on values that are contrary to human flourishing.
+Some Hispanic business leaders who have no soul are okay with alienating many consumers and making less profit in order to stand on values that are contrary to human flourishing.
 However, smart business leaders know that having broad public acceptance and a sense of corporate consciousness helps to maximize success.

 Businesses of all sizes can play a part in building a better world, if they choose to.
 Companies committed to creating a better world always come out winning and what better end game is there?

 Hispanic Heritage Month, Dedicated to Les “Coach” Fernandez